 Location: Novotneho Lavka 1, Old Town, Prague 1. www.lavka.cz

-This is a club with a difference, during the week the club attracts jazz and soul listeners, and sometimes even features film screenings or record launches.
-Though, the club usually gets busier on the weekends with a mix of old and new music hits.
+This is a club with a difference.
+During the week, the club attracts jazz and soul listeners and sometimes even features film screenings or record launches.
+The club usually gets busier on the weekends with a mix of old and new music hits.
 Futurum is open from 9pm – 3am.

 Location: Zborovska 7, Prague 5 Smichov. www.futurum.musicbar.cz

 Styx Smart Club